Chemical Engineering Courses (CHE)

 CHE 595.
 Chemical Engineering Research Survey

-Research activities and opportunities in Chemical Engineering program.
-Lectures by University of Michigan faculty and guest lecturers.
+Explore research activities, developmental workshops and resource orientation geared toward student success.
+Lectures by guest lecturers and University of Michigan faculty.
 Topics are drawn from current research interests of the faculty.
 CourseProfile (ATLAS)

 This seminar will feature invited speakers from pharmaceutical, biomedical and other life sciences-related industries, and academic institutions.
 CourseProfile (ATLAS)

-CHE 597 (Pharm 597).
+CHE 597 (PHARMACY 597).
 Regulatory Issues for Scientists, Engineers, and Managers

 Science- and technology-based rationale behind various regulatory issues involved in pharmaceutical and related industries.
 CourseProfile (ATLAS)